 From Glasgow: 76 miles 1 Hr 30 minutes Google

-Before the barrier Now you have to walk round the barrier.
+Before the barrier Now you have to walk around the barrier.

-At the entry point to Johnson's hole there are metal holds attached to the wall to aid descent to the beach.
+At the entry point to Johnson's hole, there is metal holds attached to the wall to aid descent to the beach.
 At high tide, the entry is easy, but due to the boulders a bit awkward at lower tide.

-Site Hazards: The entry from Pebble Beach can be very slippy, particularly if the tide is out and entry / exits through large slippy kelp covered boulders. and ensure sufficient depth – although it has always looked okay when we have been there.
+Site Hazards: The entry from Pebble Beach can be very slippy, particularly if the tide is out and entry/exits through large slippy kelp covered boulders. and ensure sufficient depth – although it has always looked okay when we have been there.
 Make sure to step out far enough!
-Both entry / exit at the West involve a fair walk in full kit from parking area.
+Both entry/exit at the West involves a fair walk in full kit from the parking area.
 Haven’t come over major underwater hazards myself, but have seen very rough wave conditions here in the winter when it is clearly impossible to enter and exit.
-Again haven’t experiences major currents underwater, but clearly the tides are affecting the Forth around Dunbar and will be worse if further exposed to the more open sea.
-The entry at the East side is okay, but can be slippy with some waves coming in there.
+Again haven’t experienced major currents underwater, but clearly, the tides are affecting the Forth around Dunbar and will be worse if further exposed to the more open sea.
+The entry at the East side is okay but can be slippy with some waves coming in there.
 If you enter by the harbour wall beware of boats.

 Mobile Network service: Fine

 Other comments: Toilets

 Café Probably on Dunbar high street and certainly takeaways there open till at least 11 pm